abhra2020-smart/Basic/README.md

 # Basic
-A Basic interpreter built in python
+This is a Basic interpreter built in Python.